glouppe/info8006-introduction-to-ai/lecture11.md

 class: middle

+AIXI defines a measure of universal intelligence as
 $$\Upsilon(\pi) := \sum\_{\mu \in E} 2^{-K(\mu)} V^{\pi}\_\mu$$

-???

-Mix all items together (Solomonoff induction with decision theory) and you get AIXI.

----

-class: middle
+where
 - $\Upsilon(\pi)$ formally defines the **universal intelligence** of an agent $\pi$.
 - $\mu$ is the environment of the agent and $E$ is the set of all computable reward bounded environments.
 - $V^{\pi}\_\mu = \mathbb{E}\[ \sum\_{i=1}^\infty R\_i \]$ is the expected sum of future rewards when the agent $\pi$ interacts with environment $\mu$.
 - $K(.)$ is the Kolmogorov complexity, such that $2^{-K(\mu)}$ weights the agent's performance in each environment, inversely proportional to its complexity.
     - Intuitively, $K(\mu)$ measures the complexity of the shortest Universal Turing Machine program that describes the environment $\mu$.

+???

+Mix all items together (Solomonoff induction with decision theory) and you get AIXI.

 ---